Shopify Catalog Operations & Automation

 5b.
 CSV File — Inventory Update

-Exported inventory template edited in the On hand (new) column to 120.
-SKUs and handles preserved to avoid mismatches.
+Exported inventory file with On hand (new) updated to 120, while preserving SKUs and handles to avoid mismatches.

 5c.
 Admin View — Inventory After Update

 Inventory after import.
-Linen fabric variants now show On hand = 120, confirming a clean update.
+Linen variants now show On hand = 120, confirming a clean update.

 6. Site Filters & Product Recommendations (Search & Discovery)

-To support product discovery and outfit-building, I configured Shopify’s Search & Discovery app.
-I connected the Fabric metafield to storefront filters, confirmed each value, and published faceted navigation on the collection page.
-I also added complementary and related products to strengthen cross-sell paths on the product page.
-The result is clear material-based filtering and automated product recommendations that reinforce merchandising and scale as the catalog expands.
+To support product discovery, I configured Shopify’s Search & Discovery app.
+I connected the Fabric metafield to storefront filters, confirmed values, and published faceted filtering on the collection page.
+I also set up complementary and related product recommendations on the product page to support cross-sell paths.
+The result is clear material-based filtering and product recommendations that scale as the catalog expands.

 6a.
 Admin View — Filter Setup

-Filter built from the “Fabric” metafield.
-Cotton, Linen, and Wool surfaced as selectable values with OR logic for inclusive browsing.
+Filter built from the Fabric metafield.
+Cotton, Linen, and Wool surfaced as selectable values with OR logic.

 6b.
 Frontend Filter Display

-Shopper-facing Fabric filter active on the catalog page, enabling quick material-based narrowing.
+Shopper-facing Fabric filter active on the collection page for material-based narrowing.

-Recommendation rules configured for the Oversized V-Neck: skirt shown as complementary; tops and dresses mapped as related items.
+Recommendations configured for the Oversized V-Neck: skirt set as complementary; tops and dresses mapped as related items.

 Conclusion